raspberrypilearning/cd-my-favourite-celebrity/en/step_3.md

 --- task ---

-Finally we are going to add margins.
+Finally, you're going to add margins.
 The `margin` properties are used to create space around your elements.
-Your are going to add a margin to the top of your `<p>` tag.
-The four margin properties are `margin-top`, `margin-right`, `margin-bottom` and `margin-left`.
+You are going to add a margin to the top of your `<p>` tag.
+The four margin properties are `margin-top`, `margin-right`, `margin-bottom`, and `margin-left`.

 ```css
 p{